tomahawkins/horsetooth/README.md

     full up car.
 -   Crawdad collecting at the inlet leading to crawdad cagematches.
 Did anyone jump from the bridge?
 We climbed under it a lot.
+-   Aaron spinging cookies in the campgrounds in his Subaru.
+Old windsurfer guy blocks his exit.
+Aaron waves and offroads it around him.
+Total badass.